xcgpseud/telemetry/README.md

 # How to use!

-1. Extract the `vib_telemetry` into your server resources folder (wherever you'd like) and make sure it's enabled in the server.cfg
+1. Extract the `telemetry` into your server resources folder (wherever you'd like) and make sure it's enabled in the server.cfg
 2. Open up main_commands.lua - if you'd like to create an item of some kind and open this menu on item press rather than a command, use the client event which is called in this command.
 You'll find yourself re-opening